h0mbre/h0mbre.github.io/_posts/2019-05-12-SLAE_MSF_Analysis.md

 Using a call to store instruction addresses on the stack is a very cool trick that we were familiar with from writing `JMP CALL POP` shellcode, but I needed reminding that it is valuable outside of decoder stub construction!

+Another thing was that `linux/x86/shell_reverse_tcp` and `linux/x86/exec` shellcode had several NULL BYTEs.
+This is a great reminder to specify bad characters when generating payloads with `msfvenom`.

 This was a great excercise and it was very fun to look at how the shellcode we use everyday generated from `msfvenom` actually works.

 ## Github